gatsbyjs/gatsby/docs/blog/2019-04-29-component-shadowing/index.md

         └── typography.js
 ```

-### Implementing a Shadow
+### Customizing the `Bio` Component

 Component Shadowing uses a naming convention to determine which component will be rendered.
-So, in order to override the `Bio` component in `gatsby-theme-blog` you'd create a file named
+In order to override the `Bio` component in `gatsby-theme-blog`, create a file named
 `user-site/src/gatsby-theme-blog/components/bio.js`.

-Any file that lives in `src/gatsby-theme-blog/` of the user's site will be used _instead_ of a
+Any file that lives in the `src/gatsby-theme-blog` directory of the user's site will be
-file with the same name in the theme's src directory: `gatsby-theme-blog/src`.
+used _instead_ of a file with the same name in the theme's `src` directory:
+`gatsby-theme-blog/src`.

 This means that `user-site/src/gatsby-theme-blog/components/bio.js` will be rendered in place of
 `gatsby-theme-blog/src/components/bio.js`: